epicgdog/focus-app/README.md

 # TODO:
 - big one is to save the data once the app quits; don't save everytime something changed because it reloads the page
-- figure out the audio stuff and how to give permissions
 - figure out how to make each element drag and drop so easier to position